-Consumer Packaged Food and Beverage Leader Reduces Waste by $2.1 Million with ProFicient on Demand
+Consumer Packaged Food and Beverage Leader Reduces Waste by $2.1 Million with ProFicient on Demand SPC Software

 The Food and Beverage leader selected InfinityQS®

 ProFicient™ on Demand (POD), an enterprise quality hub, powered by a Statistical Process Control (SPC) analytical engine.
-With POD’s cloud-based technology, the company is able to pull real-time manufacturing data from multiple locations into a secure, centralized repository so that its quality assurance (QA) team can access and respond quickly to fluctuations in data.
+With POD’s cloud-based technology, the company is able to pull real-time manufacturing data from multiple locations into a secure, central repository so that its quality assurance (QA) team can access and respond quickly to fluctuations in data.

-So for example, if a plant is producing over or under its total solids specifications, quality professionals can instantaneously make adjustments—anytime, anywhere.
+So for example, if a manufacturing plant is producing over or under its total solids specifications, quality professionals can instantaneously make adjustments—anytime, anywhere.
 And, if a facility is producing above target, the company knows that it is essentially giving away extra product, and can alter its processes as needed.

-Today, the Food and Beverage company is using InfinityQS POD at six facilities and in its corporate lab.
+Today, the Food and Beverage company is using InfinityQS ProFicient on Demand at six facilities and in its corporate lab.
 The company is not only collecting data in real time, but also using the power of cloud computing to react to variances and out-of-spec issues as they arise across different plants.
 From a centralized data repository, it is monitoring whether its facilities are producing above target, and can quickly make adjustments to prevent waste, reduce “giveaway,” and maintain a consistent taste profile.

 With the ability to monitor and analyze real-time data from anywhere through POD, the company reported $2.1 million in savings due to waste reduction.
-That number is sustainable, year after year, with continued use of the software.
+That number is sustainable, year after year, with continued use of the SPC software.

 Furthermore, the manufacturer is able to mine its collected data for Quality Intelligence to help identify areas for continuous improvement.
 POD’s flexible reporting capabilities and easy-to-use dashboards allow for the slicing and dicing of data in order to pinpoint new opportunities for improvement and perform predictive analyses.
 Plus, POD facilitates collaboration between facilities, as different locations can share their data to promote standardization and reduce plant-to-plant variations.